rekhaDevs/samagragovernance.in/src/pages/team/index.md

       An opportunity to work in the social impact space coupled with the desire to drive analytical, sustainable and data-driven change brought him to Samagra.
-Currently, he is part of the Saksham Haryana-Education team.
+Currently, he is part of the Saksham Haryana-Skills & Employment team.
     image: /img/arjun.jpg
     linkedInProfile: 'https://www.linkedin.com/in/arjun-shukla-032b32188/'
     name: Arjun Shukla
-    project: Saksham Haryana-Education
+    project: Saksham Haryana-Skills & Employment
   - bio: >-
       Bharat holds a Bachelor's degree in Computer Science from Thapar Institute of Engineering Technology.
 He has previously interned with SocialCops and